 For this option, you can turn on or off the Facebook open graph and Twitter cards.

-The Social option has it’s own Meta options.
-You can also upload an image to show in Social Media.
+The Social option has its own Meta options.
+You can also upload an image to show on Social Media.

 This is vital if you want to maximize the visibility of your listings in search engines.

-The options in Schema and Dublin Core allows you to customize your enhanced rich snippets as well as select the correct data type.
+The options in Schema and Dublin Core allow you to customize your enhanced rich snippets as well as select the correct data type.